 - Just before you enter, look up over the windows to your left, at the carved wooden sign, "PATCHOGVE LIBRARY."
 (The "V" represents a Latin "U", carved in the Roman style.)
 This sign originally hung over the Carnegie Library Reference Desk (at 10 Lake Street, a short walk away) between 1908-1981.
 (See also our Walking Tour of Patchogue-Medford Library History.
 The beautifully restored Carnegie Library building (now located at the corner of West Avenue and West Main Street), reopened in 2017 as PML's Teen Center.
-Greater Patchogue Historical Society has a new museum downstairs.
+Greater Patchogue Historical Society has a museum downstairs.

 - The 4 picture windows below the sign, and the door to the room (to their right), with its dedication to Celia M. Hastings, contain occasionally changing exhibits on local, town, county, Long Island regional, or N.Y.
 State history themes, commemorations, resources developed by the Library, or on the Library’s history.
-(Another exhibit space is found next to the Adult Desk in center of the Library.)

 - Looking roughly straight ahead as you enter, is the Local History Reference Desk.
 Feel free to ask the Librarian on duty questions, for guidance and suggestions in using the Room’s collections, help locating material on topics in which you’re interested, and for useful contacts and leads to information, or for a quick orientation tour of the Room or Local History Website (if it’s not busy).